Vontux/raspberry-image-viewer/README.md

 raspberry-image-viewer
 ======================

-An automatic kiosk mode image viewer for Raspberry pi, Raspbian
+An automatic kiosk mode image viewer for Raspberry pi, Raspbian focused for use with PIs being used as picture frames.

-Image viewer that loads images with predefined file extensions (.jpg and .png) from a usb drive (if present) and shows the image(s) fullscreen.
+Image viewer that loads all image files supported by the Linux frame buffer image viewer (fbi) from a usb drive (if present) and shows the image(s) fullscreen.

 If no usb drive is present it loads the previously used images